Admission to AY2016-17 Undergraduate Programmes

 Applicants who have chosen Medicine as their choice will be required to complete their application and upload the additional supporting documents required by the programme at the Application Status Menu (via the Check Status link).
 (See Step 4 Item 10 below for more information.)

 Step 4: Update/Track Progress of Application

-By accessing or re-login to the Application Status Menu you can:
+By accessing or re-login to the Application Status Menu (via the Check Status link) you can:

 - View and Check your application fee payment status and supporting documents submission status.

-- For changes in contact after the closing date, please update us via email to firstname.lastname@example.org.
-It is important you update any change in your correspondence addresses as you will also be notified of the application outcome in writing by post and email.
+- View your contact information.
+For changes in contact information, please update us via email to firstname.lastname@example.org.
+It is important you update/inform any changes in your contact information for proper communication with the University.

 - Update or Submit (if you have not applied earlier) scholarship application before closing date.